Daylight Savings Sleep | What You Should Know & Time Facts

 - Several U.S. territories such as the commonwealths of Puerto Rico and the Northern Marina Islands; the U.S. Virgin Islands; American Samoa; and Guam also refrain from observing Daylight Saving Time

 Many states including Alaska, California, Massachusetts, Texas, Iowa and more are looking into ditching DST

 Fact or Fiction?
 Many of us use DST to take care of basic home maintenance.

 FACT!
 Some of the most popular items on this “Honey Do” list include:

-Deep clean and unclutter – In addition to a good scrub down from the attic to the basement, this is a great time of year to clear out and freshen up your home while making decisions about what to keep and what to get rid of.
+- Deep clean and declutter – In addition to a good scrub down from the attic to the basement, this is a great time of year to clear out and freshen up your home while making decisions about what to keep and what to get rid of.

-- See you on the flip side – A great way to extend the life of your bed, experts suggest you flip and rotate your mattress to even out the overall wear and tear it is subjected to on a regular basis
+- Rotate it – A great way to extend the life of your bed is to rotate your mattress to even out the overall wear and pressure it is subjected to on a regular basis.

 - Replace batteries and change filters – According to the S. Fire Administration(USFA), smoke and carbon monoxide detector batteries should be replaced at least once or twice a year to ensure that they will work if there is ever a fire in your home.
 Household filters – such as furnace, HVAC, hood exhausts, clothes dryers, etc. – should also be cleaned and replaced on a regular basis to improve air quality around the home